-Risk Procedures and actions Monitoring Cross contamination during entry Staff member posted on the playground gate to sign pre-registered children in.
-Kay Redjeb Lack of supervision Children will line up on the playground under supervision until all Road incidents children have arrived.
+Risk Procedures and actions Monitoring Cross contamination during entry Staff member posted on the playground gate to sign pre-registered Kay Redjeb children in.
+Lack of supervision Children will line up on the playground under supervision until all Road incidents children have arrived.
 The general one-way system will not be in use for booster or 1 to 1 sessions.
 Cross contamination during the Booster and 1 to 1 All children will wash hands in the pavilion classroom before sessions Kay Redjeb/1 to 1 session leader sessions start.
 The sessions are run in the Year 6 classrooms with only one year group bubble attending.
 Children will be seated at desks in a socially distanced manner.
 Cross contamination during exit Booster session - children will wash their hands in the pavilion Kay Redjeb classroom wash basin and be taken to the playground where they will line up in their class lines ready for the school day.
-1 to 1 session - Parents will collect from the pedestrian gate at 4.00pm 1 to 1 session leader or will have given permission for their child to walk home.
+A to A constant Provide a Standard Constitution and a Constitution and A COnstitution 1 to 1 session - Parents will collect from the pedestrian gate at 4.00pm 1 to 1 session leader or will have given permission for their child to walk home.
 All children will wash their hands before leaving school and will be signed out by a staff member.
 (Not the parents)